aaronbriel/jugglechat/README.md

 NOTE: The Worker IDs extracted by jugglechat-experiment > client/src/pages/GetId.tsx are stored in the worker_ids database table and can be exported to use for exclusion lists in subsequent experiment runs.

-## Experiment Data Processing and Visualization
+## Experiment Results Data Processing and Visualization

     source .venv/bin/activate
     cd experiment